lovecy86/Flight-Price-Analysis-and-API-Integration/README.md

 ![Merge code](images/merg_code.png)
 ![cleaning](images/merg_code2.png)

+## Ethical considerations
+To personally identifiable data used to ensure privacy and confidentiality.
+Also no sensitive information is exposed.
+Data is obtained legally and no manipulation or misrepresentation is done to obtain desired results.All assumptions are clearly documented.

 ## Resources
 - [GoFlightLabs Flight Prices](https://www.goflightlabs.com/flight-prices)
 - **Dataset Licensing (under trial version):** The dataset can be used only for personal and trial   -  purposes.
 The trial version is not applicable for commercial purposes.